MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/install-and-run-idfix.md

     ![Choose the IdFix.exe file.](media/a9387bbc-991f-41c2-a500-45e3ce574285.JPG)

 4. By default, IdFix uses the Multi-Tenant rule set to test the entries in your directory.
 This is the right rule set for most Office 365 customers.
-However, if you are an Office 365 Dedicated orInternational Traffic in Arms Regulations (ITAR)) customer, you can configure IdFix to use the Dedicated rule set instead.
+However, if you are an Office 365 Dedicated or International Traffic in Arms Regulations (ITAR)) customer, you can configure IdFix to use the Dedicated rule set instead.
 If you aren't sure what type of customer you are, you can safely skip this step.
 To set the rule set to Dedicated, click the gear icon in the menu bar, and then choose **Dedicated**.

 5. Choose **Query**.